hmao1/miniprojectreport/Report.md

 variance of occupancy in lab1 is: 4.0798
 ```

-after calulating these statistics, we plotted probability density functions for each data type:
+After calulating these statistics, we plotted probability density functions for each data type:

 ![](images/PDFs-miniproject.png)